-Stock compensation expenses.
-Stock-based compensation expense recognized under FASB ASC 718 for the years ended December 31, 2010 and 2009 was \$2.8 million and \$2.5 million, respectively.
-Stock-based compensation expense recognized under FASB ASC 718 for the year ended December 31, 2008 was \$2.0 million and \$9,000 in our continuing operations and discontinued operations, respectively.
-The stock-based compensation expense was related to employee stock options, restricted stock units, and the employee stock purchase plan and was recorded as a component of cost of product revenues, sales and marketing expenses, general and administrative expenses, research and development expenses and discontinued operations.
+Stock-based compensation expenses.
+Stock-based compensation expense for the years ended December 31, 2011, 2010 and 2009 was \$2.9 million, \$2.8 million, and \$2.5 million, respectively.
+The stock-based compensation expense was related to employee stock options, restricted stock units, and the employee stock purchase plan and was recorded as a component of cost of product revenues, sales and marketing expenses, general and administrative expenses, and research and development expenses.